sanketmehta87/mads24/README.md

 # hisub
 ## Privacy Policy
-WE use data used in analytics to show you content of your needs.
-Apart from that we do not fetch any personal data that violates users privacy.
+We do not fetch or collect any personal data or information that violates users privacy.

 Address

-vasna bhayli road
+Vasna bhayli road
 vadodara, gujarat 390007
 India